Anita Peçanha: Family and early years

 Anna, whose nickname was Anita, was born on 21 March 1876 in a Brazilian aristocratic family, in Campos dos Goytacazes.

-His father, lawyer João Belizário Soares de Sousa, he was cousin of viscount of Uruguay and son of Bernardo Belizário Soares de Sousa, counselor of the Empire.
+Her father, lawyer João Belizário Soares de Sousa, was a cousin of the viscount of Uruguay and son of Bernardo Belizário Soares de Sousa, counselor of the Empire.
 His mother, D. Anna Rachel Netto Ribeiro de Castro, was the daughter of José Ribeiro de Castro, Viscount of Santa Rita, being, therefore, paternal granddaughter of the first Baron of Santa Rita and mother of the Baron and Viscountess of Muriaé.

 Marriage and children

 On December 6, 1895, at the Church of São João Batista da Lagoa, in Rio de Janeiro, Anita married Nilo Procópio Peçanha, at the hands of Father Pelinca, former vicar of the parish of São Salvador de Campos dos Goytacazes.
 The honeymoon was at the White Hotel, in Alto da Boa Vista.
 The marriage was a social scandal, as she left her paternal house to live with an aunt and, thus, be able to marry Nilo Peçanha, a poor guy and mulatto, although promising politician.
-Anita and Nilo had four children: Iris, Nilo, Zulma and Mário Nilo, but they all died after birth.
+Anita and Nilo had four children: Iris, Nilo, Zulma and Mário Nilo, but they all died shortly after being born.

 There were many social reprisals suffered by the couple, the Baroness of Monte de Cedro (Francisca Antonia Ribeiro de Castro Carneiro da Silva) cut ties with her cousin and best friend, being followed by the Viscountess of Quissamã (Anna Francisca Ribeiro de Castro Carneiro da Silva) and by the Countess of Araruama (Rachel Francisca de Castro Netto Carneiro da Silva).

 On one occasion when Anita was staying at Fazenda Bertioga, a mountain region in Macaé, owned by her cousin Julia Nogueira da Gama e Gavinho, she was delighted with the talent of the camp cook Luís Cipriano Gomes, enticing her relative's servant, taking him to Rio de Janeiro.
 Cipriano served the Peçanha couple at Palácio do Catete, being the maternal grandfather of Angenor de Oliveira, the famous Cartola.